-- 400 MB of disk space in the /tmp directory - Between 1.5 GB and 3 GB of disk space for the Oracle software, depending on the installation type and platform.
+- 400 MB of disk space in the /tmp directory - 3 GB of disk space for the Oracle software, depending on the installation type.

 To ensure that the system meets these requirements, perform the following steps:

 1. To determine the physical RAM size, enter the following command: